 The MWRA Enabling Act granted the Commission the authority to change from the flat rate structure authorized by the Commission's Enabling Act to an inclining block rate structure.
 The inclining block rate structure provides conservation incentives by charging more per unit as consumption increases.
-On August 1, 1985, the Commission adopted an inclining block rate structure composed of ten tiers and continued the use of this rate structure until a new rate structure was implemented in 2006, which condensed the previous ten block structure into the current six block structure.
+On August 1, 1985, the Commission adopted an inclining block rate structure until a new rate structure was implemented in 2006, which condensed the previous ten block structure into the current six block structure.